joannaMakarewicz/drum/readme.md

 ### Languages

 Languages used to build Project:
+- JS
 - HTML
-- CSS
-- SCSS
-- JS.
+- SCSS.